 There is a great need to address the under-representation of specific ethnic groups in senior roles across Higher Education (HE) institutions in the UK.
-We recognise that collaborating with different stakeholders is required to help diversify the curriculum in HE.
+We also recognise a need to collaborate with different stakeholders to help diversify the curriculum in HE.

-Making visible the outstanding contributions of Black and Ethnic Minorities to the advancement of science and building capacity for them in executive leadership roles in UK Universities.
+Making visible the outstanding contributions of academics of Black and global majority ethnic backgrounds to the advancement of science and building capacity for them in executive leadership roles in UK Universities.

-The purpose is to empower the young generation of Black and Ethnic Minorities through representation in key leadership roles, involved in the strategic planning of Universities, to give them a sense of pride and confidence.
+The purpose is to empower the young generation from Black and global majority ethnic backgrounds through representation in key leadership roles, involved in the strategic planning of Universities, to give them a sense of pride, confidence, and belonging.

 A strategy will be developed in collaboration with academics, senior leadership teams across institutions, students, and other stakeholders.
 This will involve diagnosing the key problems and developing actions to tackle the problems.

 Many congratulations to Prof. Robert Mokaya - he was honoured with an OBE in the New Year Honours for services to the chemical sciences.
 Please see an article about it via:

 Read the Missing Elements report published in March 2022 by the:

 McGraw Hill is privileged to partner with Middlesex University on this Inclusivity & Diversity initiative to showcase the work of black and ethnic minority authors.
 It is important to increase the visibility of black role models in the academic community and the Royal Society of Chemistry-funded research into black chemists is an excellent starting point.
 Our collaboration with diverse groups of academics and students will help us continue to develop inclusive learning resources across all disciplines.